CSharpM7/banjo-moveset/README.md

 ## Credits
 SUM fighter-code-edits channel: invaluable help
-HDR Dev Team: Opensource macros used to help make this possible
+HDR Dev Team: Open-source macros used to help make this possible

 ## Base stats
 Banjo is now much more mobile on the ground and in the air, but Kazooie has a slower run speed to compensate